bobbystacksmash/bobbystacksmash.github.io/_posts/2019-08-18-cmd-and-conquer-visualising-cmds-ast.md

             Cmd: echo  Type: 0 Args: ` bar'
     Cmd: echo  Type: 0 Args: ` baz'
 ```
-...which I feed in to my parser (`CMD-AST-View`), which in turn produces a [GraphViz](https://www.graphviz.org/) drawing:
+...which I feed in to [`CMD-AST-View`](https://github.com/bobbystacksmash/CMD-AST-View), which in turn produces a [GraphViz](https://www.graphviz.org/) drawing:

 ![Example CMDASTView Output]({{ site.url }}/assets/images/posts/cmdastviz/ex2.ast.png)

-While it may not solve the problem of presenting a pre-order AST, `CMD-AST-View` does *hopefully* help make the AST easier to read.
+While it may not solve the problem of presenting a pre-order AST, [`CMD-AST-View`](https://github.com/bobbystacksmash/CMD-AST-View) does *hopefully* help make the AST easier to read.
 The GitHub project contains an [F#](https://fsharp.org/) library for parsing the `fDumpParse` output, and a command line utility that reads an AST from STDIN, and writes a GraphViz program to STDOUT, similar to:

 ```sh
 cat example.ast | cmdast2dot | dot -Tpng -o example-ast.png